qq7te/radical-product/src/_posts/2022-11-16-mission-statement.markdown

 featured: false
 ---

 Most mission statements are written to sound inspiring but in reality they're too broad and fluffy to be of any practical use.
 In this article I’ll explain why you need to unlearn the traditional approach to writing mission statements and give you a powerful framework to effectively communicate the change you want to bring about and align your team.

+Read on to learn more or jump to any of these sections:
+- <a href="#tradition">The tradition: vision, mission, and values</a>
+- <a href="#difference">Difference between a vision and mission statement</a>
+- <a href="#rethinking">Rethinking vision and mission: write one statement</a>
+- <a href="#fail">Why do mission statements fail?</a>
+- <a href="#elements">What are the main elements of a mission statement?</a>
+- <a href="#write">How to write a mission statement</a>
+- <a href="#framework">Framework for writing a mission statement</a>
+- <a href="#examples">Mission statement examples (the Radical Product Thinking way)</a>
+- <a href="#mistakes">Most common mistakes when writing a mission statement</a>
+- <a href="#faq">Frequently asked questions</a>
 <br>
-<h2> The Tradition: Mission, Vision, and Values</h2>
+<h2 id="tradition"> The Tradition: Mission, Vision, and Values</h2>

 Most organizations have a triad structure of vision, mission, and values to communicate who they are and what they stand for.
 Although this structure was intended to offer employees clarity, this triad format has instead generated much confusion.

 The difference between a vision and mission statement is often the first source of confusion when using this triad approach.
 Should it be the vision statement that is broader and the mission statement which offers more detail, or the other way around?
 In either case, you've most likely noticed that values may be written as part of this triad but don't feature in the regular discourse.

 <br>
-<h2>Difference Between A Vision And Mission Statement</h2>
+<h2 id="difference">Difference Between A Vision And Mission Statement</h2>
 Traditionally, the vision statement is intended to show employees in broad and aspirational terms where the company is going and the hopes and dreams a company has.
 In this context, the mission statement is designed to provide a more detailed picture of the problem and is designed to be more actionable - it answers the question of how the company will bring about the vision.